canonical/netbox/docs/models/users/token.md

 By default, a token can be used to perform all actions via the API that a user would be permitted to do via the web UI.
 Deselecting the "write enabled" option will restrict API requests made with the token to read operations (e.g. GET) only.

 Additionally, a token can be set to expire at a specific time.
 This can be useful if an external client needs to be granted temporary access to NetBox.

+### Client IP Restriction

+!!! note
+    This feature was introduced in NetBox v3.3.

-Tokens can also be restricted by IP range: If defined, authentication for API clients connecting from an IP address outside these ranges will fail.
+Each API token can optionally be restricted by client IP address.
+If one or more allowed IP prefixes/addresses is defined for a token, authentication will fail for any client connecting from an IP address outside the defined range(s).
+This enables restricting the use a token to a specific client.
+(By default, any client IP address is permitted.)